A stochastic analysis of greedy routing in a spatially dependent sensor network: Single hop analysis

 \section{Single hop analysis}

-We introduce the parameter $\gamma$ to represent the distance between a forwarding node and the sink (refer to Fig. \ref{overlapcircle5}).
-The sink distance parameter is set to $\gamma=\ell$ when the forwarding node is the source node.
-Often we shall present results such that the initial node density parameter $\lambda$ is a product of the source-sink distance $\ell$ and some positive constant. \\
+We introduce the parameter $\gamma$ to represent the distance between a forwarding node and the sink (respectively located on the right and the left side in Fig. \ref{overlapcircle5}).
+Often we shall present results such that the initial node density parameter $\lambda$ is a product of the source-sink distance and some positive constant.
 For a forwarding node with a sink distance $\gamma$, let $\I_{\gamma}(u)\subset\mathbb{R}^2$ be its partial feasible region as a function of $u$.
-This region is formed by the intersection of two circles of radii $r$ and $u$ centered at the source node and the sink respectively (as illustrated in Fig. \ref{overlapcircle5}).
+This region is formed by the intersection of two circles of radii $r$ and $u$ centered at the source node and the sink respectively (as illustrated on the right in Fig. \ref{overlapcircle5}).
 The area of $\I_{\gamma}(u)$ is denoted by $A_{\gamma}(u)$, and given by the integral